-Figure 33: Intense bands were observed for TRIOBP-1 in different brain regions, not correlating to diagnosis status.
+Figure 30: Intense bands were observed for TRIOBP-1 in different brain regions, not correlating to diagnosis status.
 The samples were collected from suicide victims (S), control individuals (C), and patients with either AD (A), SZ, or MDD (D) diagnosis.
-Analysis of samples included Western blot with anti-TRIOBP-1 and anti-β actin antibodies and appropriate secondary antibody for visualization.
+Analysis of samples included Western blot with anti-TRIOBP-1 and anti- β actin antibodies and appropriate secondary antibody for visualization (A-E).
 Samples were anonymized and randomly loaded on acrylamide gels.
-Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System, while the band signal intensity was quantified with Image Lab software (Bio-Rad).
-Additionally, the samples were normalized to a loading control (LC) containing pooled samples.
+Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System.
+Intensity of TRIOBP-1-specific bands was quantified with Image Lab software (Bio-Rad) and normalized to total protein (F).
+Additionally, the value of TRIOBP-1/total protein for each sample was normalized to loading control.
+Samples were grouped based on the diagnosis status, and regions.
+Data on the graphs is presented as AVE +/- SEM and statistically analyzed with one-way ANOVA with Tukey's multiple comparisons test.
+All sample groups were compared, but only the pairs with significant differences are shown on the graph.
 Abbreviations: L: left hemisphere or R: right hemisphere, BAx: Brodmann area number x, FC: frontal cortex, LOG: lateral orbitofrontal gyrus, PC: parietal cortex, SFG: superior frontal gyrus, TC: temporal cortex, PiFC: piriform cortex.

-Total TRIOBP-1 levels were detected in at least one individual in all investigated diagnosis groups (marked as a red asterisk in Figure 33 A-F).
-In some membranes, two bands were identified by the anti-TRIOBP-1 antibody (Figure 33 A-C), one at 75 kDa, corresponding to full-length TRIOBP-1 previously described in the literature^{316,457} and other double bands at lower molecular weight, at 48 kDa, which could correspond to other proteins from the TRIOBP family, like TRIOBP-2, due to size and location of the region against which this antibody was raised.
+Total TRIOBP-1 levels were detected in at least one individual in all investigated diagnosis groups and bands with high intensity are marked with red asterisk in Figure 30 A-J).
+In some membranes, two bands were identified by the anti-TRIOBP-1 antibody (Figure 30 A-C), one at 75 kDa, corresponding to full-length TRIOBP-1 previously described in the literature^{323,464} and other double bands at lower molecular weight, at 48 kDa, which could correspond to other proteins from the TRIOBP family, like TRIOBP-2, due to size and location of the region against which this antibody was raised.
 For this analysis, the focus was only on bands detected at 75 kDa.
-In the SZ patient, region TC had a specific TRIOBP-1 band with high intensity (Figure 33 A).
-Region PiFC had highly intense TRIOBP-1 bands in a suicide victim S9 and a patient with diagnosed MDD D3 as for samples from control individuals, regions LOG, BA4, PC, BA 3, 1 and 2, SFG, and FC (for individuals C8, C9, C13, and C15, Figure 33 A, B, E and F, respectively).
+In control group, high level of TRIOBP-1 was detected in regions FC and PiFC (Figure 30 B,C, F, and G).
+In suicide victims, regions with high TRIOBP-1 levels were FC, TC and LOG (Figure 30 C and H).

-The analysis of multiple brain regions highlights significant individual variability, with elevated levels of DISC1 and TRIOBP-1 in specific regions for certain individuals, no consistent diagnostic patterns, and stable CRMP1 levels across all groups and regions.
+The analysis of multiple brain regions highlights significant individual variability, with elevated levels of DISC1, CRMP1 and TRIOBP-1 in specific regions for certain individuals, no consistent diagnostic patterns.